The average savings account rate is a benchmark for the overall rate environment. But it’s not a rate that you should settle for.

 National average savings account interest rate

-The national average interest rate for savings accounts is 0.07 percent for the week of March 31, 2021, according to Bankrate’s weekly survey of institutions.
+The national average interest rate for savings accounts is 0.06 percent, according to Bankrate’s June 30, 2021 weekly survey of institutions.
 Many online banks have savings rates higher than the national average.
 The higher the rate, the more savings account interest you’ll earn.

 How we calculate the national average interest rate